Second Skin

 Blue and red lights flashed behind her.

-An attractive young woman, maybe twenty-two, approached the Audi.
+An attractive young woman, maybe twenty-two, then approached the Audi.
 She wore her bleached-blonde hair tied in a ponytail, and her uniform looked barely broken in.

 As she drew closer, the faint jingle of her police belt, furnished with handcuffs and a radio, could be heard.
 Her breathing, steady and controlled, seemed filled with determination.
 The woman’s shoes tapped the pavement in perfect rhythm.
 The whole of it made her hands tremble.

-Becca kept her hands on the wheel and her eyes straight ahead.
-She didn’t even roll down the window.
-Just pretended not to see her.
-Her pulse raced—not just from fear of being caught, but from the creeping sense that her whole life was slipping out from under her.
+Her pulse raced—not just from fear of being caught spying on her ex, but from the creeping sense that her whole life was slipping out from under her.
 Like an undertow, she felt like soon she’d be swallowed by the beast, never to be seen again.

 The officer’s presence reminded her of a vulnerable state increasing at a rapid pace, coming at her like a freight train.
 Could she trust anyone?
 Or was she truly alone in this battle against her diminishing sense of reality?